-When it comes time to shop for a Limited Pay Whole Life Insurance Policy, what you’re generally going to find is that many of the best whole life insurance companies will offer some type of limited pay whole life insurance option which will allow you to fund a permanent cash value policy in a limited time frame.
+When it comes time to shop for a Limited Pay Whole Life Insurance Policy, what you’re going to find is that many of the best whole life insurance companies will offer limited pay insurance options which allow you to fund a permanent cash value policy in a specific time frame.

 The key is to understand which insurance company is going to offer you the “best” product to meet your needs.

-We here at I&E chose to write this article so that we can help familiarize our clients with some of the basic terms that they will want to understand to be equipped to navigate through the options that they may be able to qualify for.
+The following article will help familiarize you with some of the basic terms that you will want to understand to be equipped to navigate through the various limited pay life options available.

 Limited Pay Whole Life Insurance